Why I Decided to Get Treatment for My Anxiety Disorder

 The definition of generalized anxiety disorder is an excessive worry about many things.
 According to the ADAA, this anxiety disorder affects 6.8 million adults.

 That’s a lot of people and it includes me.
-I’ve been suffering with this disorder since 2006 when I was in high school.
+I’ve been suffering from this disorder since 2006 when I was in high school.
 What are the symptoms of generalized anxiety disorder, you ask?

 Symptoms of the disorder include: feeling wound tightly enough that you feel like you’re going to snap, having trouble falling or staying asleep, tension in your muscles, irritability, fatigue, and having trouble concentrating.